nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M08 - Advanced Features in Spring/L5 - Spring Boot with Docker.md

 # Spring Boot with Docker

-Welcome to a new lesson out of Learn Spring.
 In this lesson, we are going to learn about **the Spring Boot Docker support**.

 Note that we won’t be covering what Docker is nor its basic concepts here.
 If you don’t have experience using this platform, then I strongly recommend having a look at the Docker links in the Resources section before moving on, as they will help you understand all the base Docker features.